jfed01/CollatzSequence/README.md

 This program will explore what is called the Collatz Sequence.
 This is sometimes called the simplest impossible math problem.

-The input will be a number that can be any integer.
+The input will be a number that can be any positive non-zero integer.

 If the number is even, the program should print the number // 2.
 If the number is odd it will print 3 * the number + 1.